lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Deserialization reverses this process.
 Each component key is deserialized according to their respective specification as shown in {{appdx_components}}.

-The following describes how to instantiate a `DeserializePublicKey(bytes)` function for a given composite algorithm reperesented by `<OID>`.
+The following describes how to instantiate a `DeserializePublicKey(bytes)` function for a given composite algorithm represented by `<OID>`.

 ~~~
 Composite-ML-DSA<OID>.DeserializePublicKey(bytes) -> (mldsaPK, tradPK)